FelixKratz/SketchyBar/README.md

 * *drawing*
 * *lazy*

-It is also possible to reset the defaults via the command
+It is also possible to reset the defaults via the command:
 ```bash
 sketchybar -m default reset
 ```